 Law and Jurisdiction: By instructing us you agree that our duty of care and all contractual and other rights arising between us shall be governed by and construed in accordance with English law to the exclusion of all other laws.
 We each irrevocably submit to the jurisdiction of the English Courts to the exclusion of all other jurisdictions in respect of any dispute or matter arising out of or connected with our relationship, our duty of care (or alleged duty of care) and all contractual and other rights whatsoever.

-Complaints: Please direct any complaint initially to the professional adviser responsible for your matter or marked for the attention of our chief executive officer by letter to our usual address or email to the address that you have.
+Complaints: Please direct any complaint initially to the professional adviser responsible for your matter or mark it for the attention of our chief executive officer by letter to our usual address or email to the address that you have.